NickSteven/ndao_atakalo_wcc_s3_dev/README.md

 ### Response

 Depending on the parameters you send, the API returns the desired responses.
-It show only the actives exchanges.
+It shows only the actives exchanges.
 Example of an response:

 ```json